 The good news is that fibre broadband has come a long way since fibre cables were first rolled out in 2008.
 In the years since, they have been laid throughout the overwhelming majority of the UK, offering a faster internet connection than that of standard ADSL lines.

 What broadband contract length should I go for?

 The majority of broadband providers offer either 12-month or 24-month contracts.
-As mentioned, Ofcom enforced an industry-wide ban on contracts that were any long, stating that it didn’t offer enough fair consumer choice – the regulator even ended up in a dispute with (the now-defunct) O2 Broadband, who pushed for 3-year contracts.
+As mentioned, Ofcom enforced an industry-wide ban on contracts that were any longer, stating that it didn’t offer enough fair consumer choice – the regulator even ended up in a dispute with (the now-defunct) O2 Broadband, which pushed for three-year contracts.

 Do I have to pay for cancelling my broadband contract early?

 Almost definitely, yes.
 Providers obviously want to deter you from leaving them, so you’ll likely be met with a hefty cancellation fee (or a similar label like ‘deactivation’, which amounts to the same thing).
 It’s why we urge you to see out the remainder of your contract if you can.